project-wildfyre/careconnect-messaging-r4/input/pagecontent/index.md

 The aim of this Implementation Guide is to *suggest* the minimal/recommended messaging capabilities of a clinical system so that it **forms part of LHCR and/or Hospital ecosystem**.

-For FHIR this guide builds on the conformance resources in [INTEROPen Care Connect STU3 Implementation Guide](https://interopen.github.io/careconnect-base-stu3/)
+For FHIR this guide builds on the conformance resources in [Unofficial UK Core Implementation Guide](https://interopen.github.io/careconnect-base-stu3/)

 This IG does not describe an OPEN API (RESTful API).
-This can be found here: [Care Conect API](https://kevinmayfield.github.io/careconnect-api-stu3/)
+This can be found here: [Care Conect API](https://project-wildfyre.github.io/careconnect-api-R4/)

 ### Inbound Messaging API